Frequently Asked Question (FAQ)

 What if I am planning to retire?

 First, you will need to decide on your retirement effective date.
-In general, your Pension Effective Date will be the first of the month following this date.
+In general, your Pension Effective Date (view explainer video) will be the first of the month following this date.
 Then, follow these steps:

 - Complete your application online (login required) or request a pension application from the Fund Office up to 180 days before your retirement effective date.

 - Select your pension payment options when completing your application.

 - Sign where required and have signature notarized if required.